Eszti/notes/it/OS.md

   - update: updates the list of available packages but does not installs/upgrades
   - upgrade: installs available updates
 - Homebrew
+  - ~ apt, but 3rd party, not native
+  - originally for macOS

 ### Bash Commands